lucianohandal/easya_iphone/README.md

 - [x] User can add a grade to a review
 - [x] User can add the semester they took the course to a review
 - [x] User can find most Purdue courses
-- [ ] User can add only one review per course
+- [x] User can add only one review per course
-- [ ] User can delete their review
-- [ ] User can upvote a review
+- [x] User can upvote a review
-- [ ] User can downvote a review
+- [x] User can downvote a review
 - [x] All user are Purdue students